ryanvolum/token-flow-in-browser/README.md

 If you have a constrained number of entities in a dataset, then you should be able to identify where entities lie without (or before) passing an utterance into an NLP model.

-This package provides utilities to identify where entities stand in an utterance.
+Token-flow provides utilities to identify where entities exist in an utterance.
 It takes a dataset (a catalog of entities) and creates a tokenizer.
 The tokenizer takes an utterance and tokenizes all of the known entities in that utterance.
 In compiler terms, this package can be thought of as a lexer - the output is a series of tokens that a parser can then reason over.